Mynkskhr/diehlmetering/docs/source/business-impact.rst

 At group and divisional level, the impact is measurable:

-- Faster regulated market en
+- Faster regulated market entry
+- Improved positioning with utilities and public-sector buyers
+- Reduced compliance risk during growth
+- A demonstrably mature security posture

+Most importantly:

+Security and compliance stop being blockers and start supporting business strategy.